KxSystems/docs/docs/wp/hdb-analysis/index.md

 The `init` function runs the script.
 This calls several functions; in order:
 * `lh` - load hdb; attempts to load the specified hdb and prints some general information if successful.
 Exits on failure.
 * `pa` - parse arguments; parse command line arguments and supply defaults values, these are documented above.
-* `rp` - restrict partitions; attempts to restrict the hdb view using `.Q.view`, but always includes the last partiton found on disk.
+* `rp` - restrict partitions; attempts to restrict the hdb view using `.Q.view`, but always includes the last partition found on disk.
 Exits on failure.
 * `ra` - run analysis; runs each of the `al?` functions found and populates the analysis results table (`ar`).
 * `rw` - run warnings; runs each of the `wl?` functions found and populates the warning results table (`wr`).
 * `ld` - load dbmaint; attempts to load `dbmaint.q`.
 Only called if the `dbmaint` flag is true.
 Exits on failure.